Merri/react-tabbordion/README.md

 Provides base for handling state and styles for technically similar components such as tabs, accordions, option lists, multiselect lists and so on.
-This is not a pure component, but is ideal component for cases where you quickly need state and don't care about retaining it's state in cases such as page reload.
+This is not a pure component, but is ideal component for cases where you quickly need state and don't care about retaining it in cases such as when hydrating state from server.

 Handles CSS classes using BEM convention; you write the styles (you're welcome to clone the sample styles), the only required style is: